FabioDavidF/FabioDavidF/README.md

 * Django
 * UnitTest

-🌱 I’m currently learning about Data Science and Machine Learning with pandas and scikit learn
+🌱 I’m currently learning React and other Front-end technologies

 📫 How to reach me: fabio.david.contato@gmail.com